-It is also possible to map textures to this parameter in order to get interesting volumetric effects.
-The example below uses a 3d fractal texture to simulate a cloudy fog effect.
+It is also possible to map textures to this parameter to get interesting volumetric effects.
+The example below uses noise texture to simulate a cloudy fog effect.

 Increases/decreases the atmospheric volume density.
-The following images show the effect of altering the 'Density' setting.
+The following images show the effect of altering density.

 The attenuation control is multiplied by this RGB value (so a red value here means red light is attenuated).